A HISTORY OF ENGLAND IN THE 19th CENTURY

 Then on 16 August 1819 a crowd of about 60,000 people gathered at St Peter's Field in Manchester to hear a man named Henry Hunt.
 Even though the crowd were unarmed and the peaceful the authorities sent in soldiers.
 As a result 11 people were killed and hundreds were wounded.
 Afterwards people called the event 'The Peterloo Massacre' in a grim mockery of Waterloo.

-In 1830 farm labourers in Kent and Sussex broke agricultural machinery fearing it would cause unemployment.
+In 1830 farm laborers in Kent and Sussex broke agricultural machinery fearing it would cause unemployment.
 The riots were called the Swing Riots because a man named Captain Swing supposedly, led them.
 As a result of the riots 4 men were hanged and 52 were transported to Australia.

 In 1834 6 farm labourers in Tolpuddle, Dorset tried to form a trade union.
 However they were prosecuted for making illegal oaths.
 (Not for forming a union, which was legal).
 They were sentenced to transportation to Australia.
 The case caused an outcry and they returned to Britain in 1838.